LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 ### **Verifying** the smart contract

-Each deployed contract, should be verified so that users and other developers can inspect the source code, and be sure that it matches the deployed bytecode on the blockchain.
+Each deployed contract should be verified so that users and other developers can inspect the source code, and be sure that it matches the deployed bytecode on the blockchain.

 Further, if you want to allow others to interact with your contract using the block explorer such as Blockscout's [Read contract](https://sepolia-blockscout.lisk.com/address/0x108872F713A27bc22ca1db8CEefCAC8CbeDdF9E5?tab=read_contract) and [Write Contract](https://sepolia-blockscout.lisk.com/address/0x108872F713A27bc22ca1db8CEefCAC8CbeDdF9E5?tab=write_contract) interfaces, it first needs to be verified.

-The above contract has **already been verified**, so you should be able to view your version on a block explorer already, but we'll still walk through how to verify a contract on Lisk Sepolia testnet.
+The above contract has **already been verified**, so you should be able to view your version on a block explorer already, but we'll still walk through how to verify a contract on the Lisk Sepolia testnet.

 :::info
 You can't re-verify a contract identical to one that has already been verified.
 If you attempt to do so, such as verifying the above contract, you'll get an error similar to: